grislyeye/three-meet/pages/backgrounds/performer.md

 ### Instrument Expertise

 You gain proficiency with one type of musical instrument.
-You add double your proficiency bonus to checks you make with it.</dd>
+You add double your proficiency bonus to checks you make with it.

 ### Distracting Melodies